What Should I Feed My Puppy? A Puppy Food Breakdown

 What should I feed my puppy?

-Puppies should be fed a high-quality puppy-specific dog food that provides essential nutrients for their growth and development.
+Puppies should be fed high-quality puppy-specific dog food that provides essential nutrients for their growth and development.

 How often should I feed my puppy?